God Did It Ministries hosting charity motorcycle run - Shelby County Reporter

 The organization was founded by Sanchez Tanniehill as a way to provide support for low-income and underserved communities by collaborating with city leaders, advocacy groups and a strong volunteer base.

-This motorcycle ride is a first for the organization, and Tanniehill said that he hopes it will be a big success to help support the mission of his organization.
+This motorcycle ride is a first for the organization, and Tanniehill said he hopes it will be a big success to help support the mission of his organization.

 “With the organization we get different grants to help go to our mission.
 Unfortunately, the grants can only do so much for what we want to accomplish,” Tanniehill said.
 “We are doing it to raise funds primarily for our projects but to also support our operations.”

-Tanniehill said that he hopes that the event will be successful enough to provide funding for some projects like a local child needing shoes, or paying fees for someone who needs it.
+Tanniehill said he hopes that the event will be successful enough to provide funding for some projects like a local child needing shoes, or paying fees for someone who needs it.

 “We just want to help fill different needs in the community,” Tanniehill said.
 “My board suggested the motorcycle run to me.
 It’ll be easier than doing a baseball tournament fundraiser.
 Just get a whole bunch of bikes together.
 They pay their fee to be in it and we just party afterwards.”

-It is the goal of the organization to have 200 participants in the motorcycle ride.
+The organization’s goal is to have around 200 motorcycles participate in the run.

 Tanniehill also expressed that anyone could help support the mission of his organization financially through donations on the website.